kpb/vagrant-projects/README.md

 ## Vagrant Projects

-A collection of vagrant project to automatically provision development environments.
+A collection of vagrant projects to automatically provision development environments.

 ### Prerequisites